William E. Ward House: Building

 The house is located in a residential neighborhood a short distance from where state highway NY 120A leaves the state line for a southwesterly heading into downtown Port Chester.
 Most of the house's 8 acre lot is located on the Connecticut side of the state line, where it is open and slopes downward to the east and the Byram River.
 Because of this it is possible to see Long Island Sound from the house.
-A short driveway leads in from Magnolia Avenue on the Rye Brook side.
+A short driveway leads in from Magnolia Drive on the Rye Brook side.

 The building itself is made entirely of reinforced concrete, from the foundation to the mansard roof that caps the two-story main block.
 Wood was used only for door and window frames.
 A four-story crenellated tower with decorative machicolation rises above the southeast corner.
 Like the house it has imitation quoins on the corners of its lower two stories.
 A one-story wing projects to the west.

 A wraparound porch with round columns covers the south (front) elevation of the main block.
 The eastern two-thirds and tower are in Connecticut; the western third and wing are in New York.
 The mansard roof is pierced by classically inspired gabled dormer windows and two concrete chimneys; a third is on the west side.
 The roofline is marked by a modillioned cornice.
 On the north (rear) a two-story service wing connects to a water tower, stylistically similar to the house's tower.
 Another small wing projects from the east, overlooking the parking area.

 The first floor has a central hallway with drawing room, reception room and dining room.
 A breakfast room and sun room are in the wing.
 Another central hall on the second floor leads to three bedrooms and a library with decorative woodwork in an Elizabethan mode.
 Above it is a similar floor with bedrooms and storage space.

 The only other building on the property is the caretaker's cottage.
 It is a two-story frame house built in the late 19th century and located in a grove of trees to the north of the main house, in New York.
 The period landscaping on the property includes a variety of ornamental trees.